Bitc0indad/satshkd-vercel/public/dedup.md

     return df
 ```

+- Testing each function one by one, meaning test duplicate date first then missing time
+- When using Chat GPT code sometimes provide non-working code
+- Write dedup to one file then and break it rename the function seperately with seperate output file
+- SOLID Principles, S - Single Purpose of on method
+- New rule be able to debug one function at a time

 This defines the **format_df** function, which takes a DataFrame as an argument.

 The function first removes any duplicate rows based on the index using **~df.index.duplicated(keep='last')**.